svermaji/SearchBigFile/Detail-README.md

  - Attaching result with the name as `Test 1GB`<br>

 ## Recent Changes<br>
+#### On 07-Sep-2021
+* Added export button to transfer results into a timestamp based file

 #### On 21-Nov-2020
 * Settings menu added
 * Now font and highlight color will be changed automatically if settings are ON